aprateepQC/MyWikiTest/README.md

 	The `userIdentifier:` parameter accepts a string that uniquely identifies an individual user, such as an account login.
 Passing this information allows Quantcast to provide reports on your combined audience across all your properties: online, mobile web and mobile app.
 Please see the [Combined Web/App Audiences](#combined-webapp-audiences) section for more information.

 	The `labels:` parameter may be nil and is used to create Audience Segments.
-Learn more in the [Event Labels](#event-labels) section.
+Learn more in the [Audience Labels](#audience-labels) section.

 	![Screenshot - SetupMeasurement](https://raw.github.com/aprateepQC/SDKIntegrationImages/master/image019.png)